-Andrew has been playing wargames for over fifteen years.
-His crowning achievement was when he won a Dreamblade $1K in 2006 and at that time was nationally ranked as one of the top Dreamblade players in the United States.
-Additionally, Andrew has played Mage Knight, Mechwarrior: Dark Age/Age of Destruction, HeroClix, the WotC Star Wars Miniatures Game, Warhammer Fantasy (WHFB), Warhammer 40k (WH40K), and Avalon Hill’s Axis & Allies.
-He now exclusively plays FFG’s X-Wing Miniatures Game.
+Andrew has also been playing wargames for over fifteen years.
+His crowning achievement was winning a Dreamblade $1K in 2006 and, at that time, was nationally ranked as one of the top Dreamblade players in the United States.
+Additionally, Andrew has played Mage Knight, Mechwarrior: Dark Age/Age of Destruction, HeroClix, the WotC Star Wars Miniatures Game, Warhammer Fantasy (WHFB), Warhammer 40k (WH40K), Avalon Hill’s Axis & Allies, and Fantasy Flight Games’ X-Wing Miniatures Game.

 Andrew’s other hobbies include PC games such as Overwatch and League of Legends.
 He played semiprofessional Atlas Reactor as the starting Frontliner (tank main) for Team Mansfield in the Prep Phase eSports League (“PPL”).
 Nongaming hobbies include numismatics (coin collecting) and fixing, tuning, and racing Japanese sports cars from the ‘80s and ‘90s.
 His tag, FRFC3S, stands for Front engine, Rear-wheel drive, and FC3S is the chassis code for a Japanese Domestic Market (“JDM”) 1986-1992 Mazda RX-7.
 The first six digits of a United States Domestic Market (“USDM”) 1986-1991 RX-7 Vehicle Identification Number (“VIN”) are JM1FC3.